microsoft/ipe/docs/usage/deployment.md

 The `content` file is read only.
 Reading will provide the PKCS#7 inner content of the policy, which will be the plain text policy.

+The `active` file is used to set a policy as the currently active policy.
+This file is rw, and accepts a value of `"1"` to set the policy as active.
+Since only a single policy can be active at one time, all other policies will be marked inactive.

 Similarly, the `cat` command above will result in an error upon syntactically invalid or untrusted policies.
 It will also error if a